datasnakes/OrthoEvolution/README.rst

 Datasnakes-Scripts
 --------------------
-An **easy to use** and comprehensive package which aids in the **analysis and visualization of comparative genomics** & related bioinformatics projects.
+An **easy to use** and comprehensive package which aids in the **analysis and visualization of comparative genetics** & related bioinformatics projects.
-This package places emphasis on the **inference of orthologs** using NCBI's blast, aligning sequences, and phylogenetics analyses including PAML, PhymL, ete3, and more tools.
+The current implementation of this package places an emphasis on the **inference of orthologs** using NCBI's blast, various sequence alignment strategies, and phylogenetics analyses including PAML, PhymL, ete3, and more tools.

-The goal of this project was to create a simple, short, & effective pipeline (refseq accession to phyloanalysis) to infer orthologs.
+The goal of this project is to create a pipeline framework for current (inference of orthologs) and future (RNA-seek) projects.
+The Cookies, Manager, Pipeline, and Tools modules act as a framework for our workflow, while the Orthologs module provides access to specific functions for our various ortholog inference projects.

 Check out our `wiki docs <https://github.com/datasnakes/Datasnakes-Scripts/wiki>`__ and our `read the docs <http://datasnakes-scripts.readthedocs.io/en/master/>`__!

 Installation
 ------------
+#### Python Package Index
 ``pip install Datasnakes-Scripts``

-Alternatively, you can set install the package manually.
+#### GitHub
 1. Download the zip file and unzip it or ``git clone https://github.com/datasnakes/Datasnakes-Scripts.git``
 2. ``cd Datasnakes-Scripts``
 3. ``pip install .``

+#### Development Code
+_**WARNING**_:  _This code is actively under development and may not be reliable.
+Please create an [Issue](https://github.com/datasnakes/Datasnakes-Scripts/issues) for questions about development._

+1. Download the zip file and unzip it or ``git clone -b dev-master https://github.com/datasnakes/Datasnakes-Scripts.git``
+2. ``cd Datasnakes-Scripts``
+3. ``pip install .``

 Examples
 ---------

 .. code:: python

-    from Datasnakes.Orthologs import Align, BioSQL, Blast, CompGenetics, Phylogenetics, Genbank
+    import Datasnakes
+A short overview of the package can be found in the Datasnakes module.
+For more advanced documentation see the README.md files in each of the sub-modules.

 Tests
 ------